NHSDigital/integration-adaptor-nhais/INBOUND.md

 | fp69_flag_removal            | FHIR      | FP69 Flag Removal
 | amendment                    | JSONPatch | Amendment

+Some transaction types are [obsolete](https://digital.nhs.uk/services/nhais/guide-to-nhais-gp-links-documentation) and not supported by the adaptor:

+* MRF and MRS (Medical Records) transactions
+* Close of quarter notification
+* Reconciliation (upload/download) transactions

 ## Transaction Matching

 The GP System Specification (Chapter 3) describes how to match, when applicable, inbound transactions to outbound